Hurricane Ingrid: Preparations and impact

 Several tropical cyclone warnings and watches were posted in anticipation of the storm.
 Upon the development of Ingrid into a tropical cyclone at 2100 UTC on September 12, the Government of Mexico issued a tropical storm warning from Coatzacoalcos to Nautla, Veracruz.
 At 1500 UTC on September 13, the tropical storm warning was extended northward to Cabo Rojo, Veracruz, with a tropical storm watch northward to La Pesca, Tamaulipas.
 Later, a hurricane warning was issued between Cabo Rojo to La Pesca, with a tropical storm watch to Bahia Algodones, Tamaulipas.
 Pemex, the oil company operated by the Mexican government, evacuated workers from three platforms in the Gulf of Mexico due to the storm.
 In Tamaulipas, classes were canceled in 27 municipalities, and all classes were temporarily canceled throughout Veracruz.
 The threat of the storm caused events for Mexican Independence Day to be canceled.
 After a restriction on the news in 2010 due to the local drug war, members of a citizen alert system in Tamaulipas used Twitter to notify about flooding, missing people, and the need for assistance.

 Early in its duration, Ingrid produced tropical storm force winds along the coast of Veracruz.
 While making landfall, it also brought tropical storm force winds along the northeastern Mexican coast.
 Sustained winds at La Pesca peaked at 80 km/h, with gusts to 105 km/h.
 The NHC remarked that Ingrid "likely caused above normal tides" in northeastern Mexico, but there was no data to back up the statement.
 Interacting with Hurricane Manuel on the Pacific coast and the broad cyclonic flow, Ingrid dropped heavy rainfall across eastern Mexico, primarily in Tabasco, Veracruz, and Tamaulipas states.
 In Tuxpan, Veracruz, rainfall totaled 511 mm over 10 days, while at the Presa Vicente Guerrero dam in Tamaulipas, precipitation reached 502 mm.
 Surface runoff from the storm spread to the Pacific coast of Mexico, producing flooding in Guerrero in combination with Manuel.
-The impacts from both storms produced 162 billion m^{3} (5.7 trillion cu ft) of water, the equivalent of filling every dam in the country.
+The impacts from both storms produced 162 billion m^{3} (5.7 trillion ft^{3}) of water, the equivalent of filling every dam in the country.